AndyGou0126/ddd/daily_easy_english.md

 You wanna play some basketball this weekend?

-I’d love to, but y knee went out.
+I’d love to, but my knee went out.

 Ouch!
 How did that happen?